 For instance, let's say I am a lifelong lesbian.
-I'm in my 60's, have never had sex with a man, and haven't had penis-in-vagina intercourse or anal sex at all, but have had over 100 different female sexual partners for things like oral sex and manual sex.
+I'm in my 60's, have never had sex with a man, and haven't had vaginal intercourse with a penis or anal sex at all, but have had over 100 different female sexual partners for things like oral sex and manual sex.
 Does it seem like it's made sense to consider me a virgin, or someone who has not had sex?
 How is it that were I that person, I would be a virgin, but a 15-year-old girl who has had only one male partner for vaginal and anal sex would not be?

 Many heterosexual young women who have had receptive anal sex (in other words, it's their bottoms having a penis inside) have male partners who have NOT had receptive anal sex.
 Does that make those guys virgins?
 Your friend's mothers probably had vaginal intercourse to become pregnant, then gave birth to them, and may not have ever had receptive anal sex in their lives.
 Are all your mothers then virgins?
 Do you think your friends really think that, and if so, does that seem right to you?

 See where I'm going with this, and see the huge flaws in your friends' logic?
 Heck, for all you know, these folks don't even really think any of this about virginity, but may just be saying they do to bully you, see what you'll fall for and see how much power they can have over you.
 If that doesn't make you angry, it really should.